David McCoy at work — Singularity render on one screen, Python code on the other

 By the Numbers

-renders made across all series
+of renders across all series

 pieces that survived curation